Introduction to the LRC

 The Computer Lab makes available 82 computer stations, providing Internet access as well as special instructional materials.
 Stations are distributed throughout both floors of the LRC.

-The Distance Learning Hub is housed in a separate room of the LRC, and is furnished with state-of-the-art equipment.
+The Distance Learning Hub is housed in a separate room of the LRC and serves as the production center of Logan College’s distance learning program.

-The Computer Laboratory is housed in the LRC and makes available 82 computer workstations, distributed throughout both floors of the LRC, for use.
-Both wired and wireless Internet access is provided, as well as a variety of software programs.
-Some of the software available includes:
+The Student Computer Lab is housed in the LRC and makes available 82 computer workstations, distributed throughout both floors of the LRC, for use.
+Both wired and wireless Internet access is provided, as well as a variety of software programs including:

 Library staff members are available for research assistance.
-Members of the Information Systems staff are stationed in the Computer Laboratory to assist with computer and printer/copier questions and problems.
+Computer Lab attendants are stationed in the Computer Lab to assist with computer and printer/copier questions and problems.

-eConnect by Future Health is EHR and practice management software specifically for chiropractors. eConnect is set up in the computer lab loft area to allow students to practice through a software learning system that includes patient files, clinic set-up, adding new patients, scheduling appointments, adding history and practicing the workflow for patients.
+SmartCloud by Future Health is EHR and practice management software specifically for chiropractors.
+SmartCloud is set up in the computer lab loft area to allow students to practice through a software learning system that includes patient files, clinic set-up, adding new patients, scheduling appointments, adding history and practicing the workflow for patients.

 The assessment center has available an OtoSim, or ear simulator that will increase student’s knowledge-base of ear pathologies and otoscopic technique.
 The realistic earform and canal provide the opportunity to visualize over 200 normal and abnormal high resolution images of the middle ear and external auditory canal.
 Detailed text allows individuals to read a description of the conditions through a self-guided tutorial.
 OtoSim is also available at your library computer lab on #s 7 and 8 in area one.